WoltLab/docs.woltlab.com/docs/php/api/grid_views.md

 # Grid Views

-Grid views are a generic solution for the creation of listings, as they occur again and again in the software.
+Grid views are a generic solution for the creation of listings that are ubiquitous in the software.
-In addition to rendering, the grid view also take care of sorting, filtering and pagination and ensure that a lot of boilerplating becomes obsolete.
+In addition to rendering, the grid view also take care of sorting, filtering and pagination, and ensure that a lot of boilerplating becomes obsolete.

 The implementation essentially offers the following advantages:
 1. A uniform appearance and usability for the user.